An Hoa Combat Base: History

 The base was located approximately 28 km west of Hội An and 4 km west northwest of the Mỹ Sơn temple complex, near to the Tỉnh Yên River (Thu Bồn River) and the An Hòa industrial complex.

 An Hòa was located southeast of a major Vietcong (VC)/People's Army of Vietnam (PAVN) base area known as the Arizona Territory across the Vu Gia River.

+In December 1965, Naval Mobile Construction Battalion 3 completed the upgrading of An Hòa Combat Base's airstrip within five days for use by the 1st Marine Aircraft Wing.
+The process involved removing old mesh matting, preparing a new soil-cement base, and then laying the new matting.
+While the facility was closed to fixed-wing traffic, Marine helicopters still conducted over 400 flight operations including the movement of an entire battalion.

+Operations

 The base was first used by the Marines in January 1966 during Operation Mallard when the 1st Battalion, 12th Marines established a firebase there while the 1st Battalion, 3rd Marines and a Company from the 2nd Battalion, 9th Marines swept the surrounding area.
 On 20 April 1966 the Marines returned to An Hòa on Operation Georgia, the 12th Marines reestablished a firebase while the 3rd Battalion 9th Marines provided security, the base would become permanent at this time as the Marines sought to pacify the area.
 On 6 July 5 Marine Battalions launched Operation Macon around the An Hòa area, the operation continued into October resulting in 24 Marines and 380 VC killed.